About

 Workload characterization, roofline analysis, fleet sizing from first principles, TCO modeling, utilization trap avoidance, heterogeneous fleet composition.
 Turning benchmark results into GPU counts and cost estimates you can defend.

-LLM serving framework selection and evaluation, multi-LoRA serving architectures, production guardrails, rate limiting strategies, SLA-aware scheduling, and the operational engineering that keeps GenAI systems reliable at scale.
+LLM serving framework selection and evaluation, multi-LoRA serving architectures, production guardrails, rate limiting strategies, SLO-aware scheduling, and the operational engineering that keeps GenAI systems reliable at scale.

 Multi-agent orchestration patterns, tool reliability, memory and state management across agent turns, latency budgets for compound AI systems, failure mode analysis, and observability for non-deterministic LLM pipelines.